jsheppard95/Credit_Risk_Analysis/README.md

 All code is contained in the Jupyter Notebook files [`credit_risk_resampling.ipynb`](credit_risk_resampling.ipynb) and [`credit_risk_resampling.ipynb`](credit_risk_resampling.ipynb).
-Replicating this analysis is therfore accomplished by first cloning the repository and installing dependencies into an isolated `conda` environment using
+Replicating this analysis is therefore accomplished by first cloning the repository and installing dependencies into an isolated `conda` environment using
 ```
 conda env create -f environment.yml